-- race, religion or belief, sexual orientation, marriage and civil partnership and pregnancy or maternity. - 7.1.2.6.1.2.
-Ensure our service is responsive and meets the needs of our existing and prospective tenants and customers. - 7.1.3.6.1.3.
+- 6.1.
+SHAL are committed to the principles of equality and diversity throughout the organisation.
+In the contact of dealing with domestic abuse cases, we aim to: - 6.1.1.
+Meet the needs and choices of people from all backgrounds and take into consideration gender, age, disability, gender reassignment, race, religion or belief, sexual orientation, marriage and civil partnership and pregnancy or maternity. - 6.1.2.
+Ensure our service is responsive and meets the needs of our existing and prospective tenants and customers. - 6.1.3.
 Understand the cultural implications and barriers to responding to domestic abuse.

-8.7.
-Value for Money
+7. Value for Money